 There are 193,000 vehicles in Vermont and 2,000 are already electric (1.2% of the total).

-We need to electrify the remaining 191,000 vehicles.
+We need to electrify (or replace) the remaining 191,000 gas-powered vehicles.
 That's around 7,000 a year.

 Check out another state to see how they can cut their power emissions to zero.

-This includes industry, landfills, and farming.
+This includes farming, landfills, industry, and leaks from gas pipelines.

-There's no one solution to solve these problems, but there are a lot of great ideas!
+There's no one solution to solve these problems, but there are lots of great ideas: